California governor's wife among accusers at Weinstein trial

 This is a carousel.
 Use Next and Previous buttons to navigate

+1 of12 FILE - California first partner Jennifer Siebel Newsom, center, wife of Gov. Gavin Newsom, joined others to announce the #EqualPayCA campaign, in Sacramento, Calif., on April 1, 2019.
+Siebel Newsom, a documentary filmmaker and actor, is among the accusers of Harvey Weinstein who will testify at his rape and sexual assault trial that began Monday, Oct.
+10, 2022, her attorney said.
+Rich Pedroncelli/AP Show More Show Less

-1 of11 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
+2 of12 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
 4 2022.
-(Etienne Laurent/Pool Photo via AP) Etienne Laurent/AP Show More Show Less
+(Etienne Laurent/Pool Photo via AP) Etienne Laurent/AP Show More Show Less 3 of12

-2 of11 FILE - Movie mogul Harvey Weinstein arrives at the Oscars at the Dolby Theatre in Los Angeles, March 2, 2014.
+4 of12 FILE - Movie mogul Harvey Weinstein arrives at the Oscars at the Dolby Theatre in Los Angeles, March 2, 2014.
 Five years after women's stories about him made the #MeToo movement explode, Weinstein is going on trial in Los Angeles, the city where he once was a colossus at the Oscars.
 Jury selection for an eight-week trial begins Monday, Oct.
 10, 2022.
-(Photo by Jordan Strauss/Invision/AP, File) Show More Show Less 3 of11
+(Photo by Jordan Strauss/Invision/AP, File) Show More Show Less

-4 of11 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
+5 of12 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
 4 2022.
-(Etienne Laurent/Pool Photo via AP) Show More Show Less
+(Etienne Laurent/Pool Photo via AP) Show More Show Less 6 of12

-5 of11 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
+7 of12 Former film producer Harvey Weinstein appears in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
 4 2022.
-(Etienne Laurent/Pool Photo via AP) Etienne Laurent/AP Show More Show Less 6 of11
+(Etienne Laurent/Pool Photo via AP) Etienne Laurent/AP Show More Show Less

-7 of11 FILE - Media mogul Harvey Weinstein arrives at the Oscars at the Dolby Theatre in Los Angeles, Feb.
+8 of12 FILE - Media mogul Harvey Weinstein arrives at the Oscars at the Dolby Theatre in Los Angeles, Feb.
 22, 2015.
 Five years after women's stories about him made the #MeToo movement explode, Weinstein is going on trial in Los Angeles, the city where he once was a colossus at the Oscars.
 Jury selection for an eight-week trial begins Monday, Oct.
 10, 2022.
-(Photo by Vince Bucci/Invision/AP, File) Show More Show Less
+(Photo by Vince Bucci/Invision/AP, File) Show More Show Less 9 of12

-8 of11 Former film producer Harvey Weinstein, left, interacts with his attorney Mark Werksman in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
+10 of12 Former film producer Harvey Weinstein, left, interacts with his attorney Mark Werksman in court at the Clara Shortridge Foltz Criminal Justice Center in Los Angeles, Calif., on Tuesday, Oct.
 4 2022.
-(Etienne Laurent/Pool Photo via AP) Etienne Laurent/AP Show More Show Less 9 of11
+(Etienne Laurent/Pool Photo via AP) Etienne Laurent/AP Show More Show Less

 LOS ANGELES (AP) — Jennifer Siebel Newsom, a documentary filmmaker and actor who is married to California Gov. Gavin Newsom, is among the accusers of Harvey Weinstein who will testify at his rape and sexual assault trial that began Monday, her attorney said.